johanley/special-relativity-core/README.md

 It helps if the code makes this distinction hard to ignore.
 (An example of a transformation that only has a single variant is the parity transformation: in order to reverse it, you apply the exact same operation a second time.)

-**Equations are poor at expressing the two-fold nature of transformations.**
+**Some textbooks do a poor job of expressing the two-fold nature of transformations.**
 Sometimes a transformation is written in a book in only one of its two possible forms, without stating its inverse.
 This is misleading.

 **Hollywood simulations of stars streaking rapidly by a relativistic spacecraft are definitely not realistic.**
-Most of the sky would appear black to the human eye.
+In the ultra-relativistic case, Most of the sky would appear black to the human eye.
 Stars would almost always appear only in the forward direction.
-A rare exception would be a close fly-by of a bright early-type star (spectral class O, B), which would remain visible in the 'backward' direction for a long time.
+A (very) rare exception would be a close fly-by of a bright early-type star (spectral class O, B), which would remain visible in the 'backward' direction for a long time.

 **If you could accelerate at 1 gee for a year, you could cross the Milky Way in about a year of proper-time.**